tkubica12/kubernetes-demo/demo/README.md

 ## Todo applicaiton
+Access todo application at cloud.tomaskubica.in (Ingress via Application Gateway)

+Traffic generator is deployed so we can see some traffic in monitoring.

-Access todo application at cloud.tomaskubica.in (Ingress via Application Gateway) Check telemetry and distributed tracing gathered in Application Insights (appid-blabla workspace) - codeless attach is used (no built-in support in app itself)
+Check telemetry and distributed tracing gathered in Application Insights (appid-blabla workspace) - codeless attach is used (no built-in support in app itself)
-FlexVolume is used to pass PostgreSQL secrets from Key Vault Check Prometheus telemetry gathered in Prometheus at prometheus.cloud.tomaskubica.in Check Grafana dashboards and grafana.cloud.tomaskubica.in:
+FlexVolume is used to pass PostgreSQL secrets from Key Vault Check Prometheus telemetry gathered in Prometheus at prometheus.cloud.tomaskubica.in Check Grafana dashboards and grafana.cloud.tomaskubica.in via login tomas/Azure12345678:
     - AKS cluster dashboard
     - Prometheus telemetry via Prometheus
     - Prometheus telemetry via Azure Monitor backend